 - The impact a value statement can have on your business

 - How to work out your company values

 - How to incorporate your values into your business

-When considering how to develop business values, it important to remember that it's not just useful from a staff engagement perspective.
-It will affect how customers see the business, how it manages its processes, who it recruits into the business and how staff are managed once they are in.
-However, it can be difficult to plan out how you intend to develop company values within your team so how do you go about doing this?
+When considering how to develop business values, it important to remember that it is not just useful from a staff engagement perspective: it will affect how customers see the business, how it manages its processes, who it recruits in to the business and how staff are managed once they are in.
+However, it can be difficult to plan out how you intend to develop company values within your team.
+So, how do you go about doing this?

 I have a client who has just gone through this exercise.
-The business is a social enterprise, selling new and used furniture, designing office space and recycling old furniture.
-It employs about 12 staff and the CEO is a values driven person and she wanted to find out if her staff shared these values and if so what they were.
-To do this she asked staff, customers, suppliers, any other stakeholders; to say in one word what summed up her business.
-She then put these into a “wordle” (an app that puts words in size order according to their importance) and she got this:
+The business is a social enterprise, selling new and used furniture, recycling old furniture, and designing office spaces.
+It employs about 12 staff, and the CEO is a value-driven person who wanted to find out whether her staff had shared values, and if so, what they were.
+To do this, she asked staff, customers, suppliers, any other stakeholders, to say what they felt summed up her business.
+She then put these in to a “wordle” (an app that puts words in size order according to their frequency of use) and she got this: